 It is at this point that Jesus laments over Jerusalem, knowing that the people were going to reject Him.
 There would be more miracles and teaching, but Jesus knew and declared at this point the final outcome of the Jewish reaction concerning Him: rejection and death; and God's reaction concerning them: rejection and judgment.

 98. Cure of the man with dropsy

 Between the time of the news about Lazarus and His eventual arrival at Bethany, Jesus spends several days continuing to minister and heal.
-One of these healings is of the man with dropsy who came to Him (or was put there to test Him by the Pharisees).

 Jesus asks them if they would save one of their animals on the Sabbath and if so why condemn Him for saving a human being.
 After this He went ahead and cured this person.
 They had no reply.